You are here

 He looked at the dolly and he shook his head

-And he said ‘Miss Polly put her straight t bed.’
+And he said ‘Miss Polly put her straight to bed.’

 He wrote on a paper for a pill, pill, pill

-‘I’ll be back in the morning with my bill, bill, bil.’
+‘I’ll be back in the morning with my bill, bill, bill.’

-- Begin by showing your teeth and pretending you have toothache.
+Begin by showing your teeth and pretending you have toothache.
 Ask the question – ‘Who can help me?’ and show them the flashcard of the dentist if need be.
 You could ask who likes going to the dentist and who doesn’t.
 Try and promote going to the dentist as being a good thing!
-Here is a printable activity book called ‘A Visit to the Dentist’.
-One page which is particularly appropriate for this age range –

 - Crocodiles – They have lots of teeth and so can be a fun angle to take on going to the dentist.
-Here is a poem about a crocodile eating a dentist! http://www.flmnh.ufl.edu/natsci/herpetology/brittoncrocs/cbd-lor5.htm You could allocate parts of the poem to groups in the class for them to illustrate.
+There is a poem called The dentist and the crocodile, written by Roald Dahl.
+You could allocate parts of the poem to groups in the class for them to illustrate.
 This way they will get a clear idea of the content.
 Read the poem again and ask them to raise their pictures at the appropriate moment and say some key words with you.